The Story So Far

 All nice and easy, and without the need to commit his thoughts to paper (virtually) to be probed and prodded by various ‘phobes’.
 An income stream too – this would have been important to the former personal banker who has an eye for the commercial side of the media industry and positioning himself to fully exploit these opportunities.
 Being picked up in cars and taken to studios to do all this would, too, have been very helpful for the status-driven ego that Mo undoubtedly has.

-But, like Henry Hill in Goodfellas – ‘now it’s all over’.
+But, like Henry Hill in Goodfellas – ‘and now it’s over’.
 ‘Ratted out’ by Jeremy Duns, Nick Cohen and Milo Yiannopoulos (& others) after Mo pushed too far, too fast with the Maajid Nawaz affair (Jesus and Mo cartoons) and reporting Iain Dale to the police for harassment.

 This was all just too serious for these journalists to overlook anymore.
 Mo hadn’t really been taken seriously by these people before, but this was an ill-judged move and a step too far.
 It ultimately cost him his MSM position that it had taken him years to build.
 It was a case of Mo actually believing his own (self-created) hype.
 A rare, but catastrophic, misstep by someone who had, to that point, judged the social media arena very well and created his persona, which whilst credible to MSM outlets, was ultimately entirely form over substance.